 Jessica Dolence is a Seattle based artist and designer.
-She received an MFA from Cranbrook Academy of Art and a BFA in Intermedia at The Herberger Institute of Design and the Arts at Arizona State University.
-Prior to graduate school at Cranbrook Academy of Art Jessica was a member of SOIL Gallery.
-Jessica’s works are shown internationally and on the Web.
-EO1 Electric Objects released a commissioned collection of narrative video works titled A View With a Room.
-She is a VM graphic designer and will be showing at SOIL in May 2019.
+She received her MFA from Cranbrook Academy of Art and BFA in Intermedia from The Herberger Institute of Design, ASU.
+Prior to graduate school, Jessica was a member of SOIL Gallery.
+Jessica’s works are shown internationally, and on the Internet.
+Past projects include EO1 Electric Objects; a commissioned collection of narrative video works titled A View With a Room.

 I’m interested in digital decoration and ornamentation in relationship to CyberFeminism and virtual interior design.
 I design animated wallpaper that is ambient, and subversive.
 The wall, screen, and monitor are all habitats for my work.
 When projected and mapped onto a wall, the wallpaper alters space and the background becomes the subject.
 I’m influenced by 20th Century historic cultural trends, period film sets, and Internet sub genres like Sea Punk.
 Coloration and pattern design are used to talk about the spectrum of femininity.
 Fantasy and architecture details reflect a surrealist nature in spaces where hauntings are visible.